-Our governing documents are crucial for developing effective and consistent (human rights) standards across our business and for setting expectations for suppliers' and employees' decision-making on a day-to-day basis.
+Our governing documents are crucial for developing effective and consistent standards (including those related to human rights) across our business and for setting expectations for suppliers' and employees' decision-making on a day-to-day basis.
 A list of the governing documents we have in place to address (human rights) risks can be found below along with links where appropriate.
-All of our company policies are endorsed and signed off by relevant members of Green Resources' senior management.
+All our company policies are endorsed and signed off by relevant members of Green Resources' senior management team.
 These governing documents are applicable to all of Green Resources' operations and are available on our Integrated Management System Platform.

 - GRAS Business Ethics and Principles Policy

 - GRAS Human Resources Management Policy

 - GRAS Occupational Health and Safety Policy

 - GRAS Security Policy

 - GRAS Staff Handbook

 - GRAS Risk Appetite Statement

 - A-H-OD-02 GRAS Human Rights Management Guidelines

 - A-H-OD-04 GRAS Supplier Notice Human Rights Policy

 - G-31-04 GRAS Security Personnel Code of Conduct

 - A-H-CM-06 GRAS Anti-Corruption and Anti-Bribery Management Guidelines

 - G006-02 GRAS Risk and Opportunities Framework

 - A-A-FA-034 Supplier/Vendor Approval Procedure

 - A-A-FA-020 GRAS KYC Documentation

 - GRAS Terms and Conditions for Suppliers

 - Speak Out Platform

+- GRAS Fraud Control Policy